DOI-ONRR/doi-extractives-data/research/11_sprint-randyroo/sprint-randyroo_research-plan.md

 ## Test asset(s)

-State profile prototype page: https://federalist.18f.gov/preview/18F/doi-extractives-data/state-pages/states/UT/ (sub the state code for the user's state).
+State profile prototype page — get the latest from the `state-pages` branch and serve locally to test.